arkadiko-dao/arkadiko/docs/grant.md

 ## Background
 **What problems do you aim to solve?
 How does it serve the mission of a user owned internet?**

 The Stacks (DeFi) ecosystem is quite new and does not have any of the crucial DeFi primitives or liquidity protocols yet.
-This project aims to solve the problem of liquidity through a stablecoin.
+This project aims to solve the problem of liquidity and market-making through a stablecoin.
+Establishing stablecoin standards on Stacks will grow the ecosystem and encourage stability.
 It serves the mission of a user owned internet since it allows users to maintain price stability on their assets and earn a yield at the same time, without having to go through rigorous KYC/AML requirements.
+Additionally, having the ability for STX holders to market make, and put their crypto to work, provides even more opportunities for value creation and passive income.

 ## Project Overview
 **What solution are you providing?
 Who will it serve?**

 Disclaimer: the name of the project and tokens are subject to change.

-Arkadiko implements a stablecoin called Arkadiko ($DIKO) and a Governance Token called Somos ($ARE) that create the foundational primitives for a lending/borrowing platform.
+Arkadiko implements a stablecoin called Arkadiko (DIKO) and a Governance Token called Somos (ARE) that create the foundational primitives for a lending/borrowing platform.

-The Arkadiko protocol trustlessly provides stable loans backed by Stacks Tokens ($STX), known as Arkadiko ($DIKO).
-In order to mint $DIKO, you need to over-collateralise Stacks ($STX) tokens into an Arkadiko Stacks Vault.
-In other words, $DIKO is a stablecoin, existing to maintain relative price stability in volatile markets.
-People repay their loans by returning $DIKO plus a little more to cover the variable interest on the loan (called the stability fee).
-The protocol enforces the price by selling off a person's $STX if its total value falls below 150 percent (liquidation ratio) of how ever much $STX the user borrowed.
-All $STX will be sold through auctions to stackers who are registered with the protocol.
+The Arkadiko protocol trustlessly provides stable loans backed by Stacks Tokens (STX), known as Arkadiko (DIKO).
+In order to mint DIKO, you need to over-collateralise Stacks (STX) tokens into an Arkadiko Stacks Vault.
+In other words, DIKO is a stablecoin, existing to maintain relative price stability in volatile markets.
+People repay their loans by returning DIKO plus a little more to cover the variable interest on the loan (called the stability fee).
+The protocol enforces the price by selling off a person's STX if its total value falls below 150 percent (liquidation ratio) of how ever much STX the user borrowed.
+All STX will be sold through auctions to stackers who are registered with the protocol.

-No more and no less $DIKO exist in the world than loans made in it at that time.
-Every single $DIKO is some piece of someone’s $STX, locked up on the Arkadiko protocol until the person who put in their $STX pays the $DIKO back.
-When $DIKO goes into the system to repay a loan, it just gets burnt and disappears forever.
-Only the interest (i.e. stability fee) remains for Arkadiko to use to reward $ARE holders or cover expenses for the protocol.
+No more and no less DIKO exist in the world than loans made in it at that time.
+Every single DIKO is some piece of someone’s STX, locked up on the Arkadiko protocol until the person who put in their STX pays the DIKO back.
+When DIKO goes into the system to repay a loan, it just gets burnt and disappears forever.
+Only the interest (i.e. stability fee) remains for Arkadiko to use to reward ARE holders or cover expenses for the protocol.

-When $STX are posted as collateral to mint stablecoins, the $STX tokens will automatically be used to stack natively on the Stacks protocol (either autonomously or through a delegation pool).
+When STX are posted as collateral to mint stablecoins, the STX tokens will automatically be used to stack natively on the Stacks protocol (either autonomously or through a delegation pool).
 The yield earned in bitcoin will be used for three purposes:
-1. Reward $DIKO stablecoin minters to HODL and use their stablecoins
+1. Reward DIKO stablecoin minters to HODL and use their stablecoins
 2. Go into the reserve of the DAO to cover expenses
-3. Distribute earnings among the $ARE governance token holders
+3. Distribute earnings among the ARE governance token holders

-All numbers and parameters will eventually be voted and decided upon through the DAO (Decentralised Autonomous Organisation), where each $ARE token counts towards one vote.
+All numbers and parameters will eventually be voted and decided upon through the DAO (Decentralised Autonomous Organisation), where each ARE token counts towards one vote.
 The following parameters can be decided upon (this list is not comprehensive and can expand as DAO development progresses):

 1. Risk Parameters for STX collateral
   Liquidation Ratio
   Collateral to Debt Ratio
   Maximum Debt
   Liquidation Pealty
-2. Yield distribution of $STX Stacking Reward
+2. Yield distribution of STX Stacking Reward

+### Stablecoin Risk Parameters

+- Debt​ ​Ceiling:​ A Debt Ceiling is the maximum amount of debt that can be created by a single collateral type.
+Arkadiko Governance assigns every collateral type a Debt Ceiling, which is used to ensure sufficient diversification of the Arkadiko Protocol collateral portfolio.
+Today, only one type of collateral is accepted (STX) but this will change as soon as more (SRC20) tokens get accepted by the community.
+Once a collateral type has reached its Debt Ceiling, it becomes impossible to create more debt unless some existing users pay back all their Vault debt (and thus burns their DIKO).

+- Stability​ ​Fee:​ The Stability Fee is an annual percentage yield calculated on top of how much DIKO has been generated against a Reserve's collateral.
+The fee is paid in STX, and then sent into the Arkadiko Buffer.

+- Liquidation​ ​Ratio:​ ​A low Liquidation Ratio means Arkadiko Governance expects low price volatility of the collateral; a high Liquidation Ratio means high volatility is expected.

+- Liquidation Penalty:​ The Liquidation Penalty is a fee added to a Vault's total outstanding generated DIKO when a Liquidation occurs.
+The Liquidation Penalty is used to encourage DIKO owners to keep appropriate collateral levels.

 The DAO will eventually be supported by a foundation, where the foundation will initiate a governance token sale for those interested.
-The amount of $ARE governance tokens has yet to be decided, and can be subject to low inflation that is fixed in the protocol.
+The amount of ARE governance tokens has yet to be decided, and can be subject to low inflation that is fixed in the protocol.
+The token supply & distribution will be laid out in the coming months.
+Ultimately, Arkadiko wants to position itself as a community-led growth and development vehicle.

+### Somos: Arkadiko Governance

+The ARE governance token is used to manage and vote on proposals put forward by the community.

+- Add a​ ​new​ ​collateral asset ​type with a unique set of Risk Parameters.
+- Change the Risk Parameters of one or more existing collateral asset types
+- Set the percentage threshold to distribute BTC earnings
+- Trigger Emergency Shutdown

 ## Scope
 **What are the components or technical specs of the project?
 What will the final deliverable look like?
 How will you measure success?**